 Science and mathematics are currently vastly underrepresented in the computational creativity (CC) community.
-This is at best a wasted opportunity, and at worst a significant problem for computational creativity.
-We discuss why the CC community should apply their work to scientific and mathematical domains, and argue that this would be mutually beneficial for the domains in question, demonstrating our position throughout the paper by reference to mathematics and geology.
+This is at best a wasted opportunity, and at worst a significant problem for the field.
+We discuss why the CC community should apply their work to scientific and mathematical domains, and argue that this would be mutually beneficial for the domains in question, demonstrating our position throughout the paper by reference to examples.
 We propose a research programme for building closer relationships between CC and the scientific community, focusing on understandability of science and the role that AI is currently playing in scientific research.